vshulcz/gopass/README.md

 gopass add [service]
 ```

-You'll be prompted to enter the service name, username, and password.

 ### Retrieve a password

 To retrieve a password for a specific service, use the get command: